jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     AssertionError: {'first_name': 'jane', 'last_name': 'doe'} != {'first_name': 'jane', 'last_name': 'doe', 'sex': 'M'}

-  I copy the value from the right side then use it to replace the `return statement`_
+  I copy the value from the right side then use it to replace the `return statement`_ in ``person.py``

   .. code-block:: python
+    :emphasize-lines: 8

     def factory(
             first_name, last_name,